National Sports Commission

 The National Sports Commission is the Nigerian apex body responsible for regulating sports in the country, with Alhassan Yakmut serving as the last Director-General before it was scrapped by the Muhammadu Buhari government in 2015.
 It is headed by the Minister of Sports in Nigeria.
-Its origin dates as far back as 1910 with the creation of empire Day competition.
+Its origin dates as far back as 1910 with the creation of the Empire Day competition.